ECronin1973/WSAA-Project/README.md

 # Road Safety Analysis Project

-This README provides a comprehensive guide to the Road Safety Analysis Project, which analyzes and visualizes road fatalities in Ireland using data from the Central Statistics Office (CSO).
+This README provides a comprehensive guide to the Road Safety Analysis Project, which analyses and visualises road fatalities in Ireland using data from the Central Statistics Office (CSO).

 It explains the project’s purpose, how the data is collected and processed, how to use the backend API and frontend dashboard, and how to interpret the results.